 The benefits are typically paid directly to an employee’s student loan account, but some companies pay them into their employees’ 401(k) account.
 While the benefits paid directly to student loan accounts are currently considered as taxable income, a federal congressional bill recently introduced will exclude them from federal taxation, if passed.

 From the employers’ perspective

 According to the Voluntary Benefits and Services Survey from Willis Towers Watson, about 4% of U.S. employers offered student loan repayment employer benefits in 2015.
 However, 92% of employers surveyed in 2016 said voluntary benefits and services (such as a student debt repayment program) will be important in the next five years, up from 73% in 2015.
-Because of the increase in priorities and interest, Willis Towers Watson predicts that by 2018, the percentage of employers offering student debt repayment benefits could reach as high as 26%.
+Because of the increase in priorities and interest, Willis Towers Watson predicts the percentage of employers offering student debt repayment benefits could reach as high as 26%.